 Since its winter time, I’ve got to have a handful of these up my sleeve.

 Indoor activities are great to have on hand for any age this time of year.
 But toddlers especially seem to get antsy and need some extra hands-on attention.

-Every one of these activities is easy to do, easy to set up, and uses materials that you should already have on hand (they’re all pretty common items).
+Every one of these indoor activities for toddlers is easy to do.
+Easy to set up.
+And uses materials that you should already have on hand (they’re all pretty common items).

 Do you have favorite indoor activities for toddlers?